udacity/cd0354-monolith-to-microservices-project/README.md

     ```bash
     ionic serve
     ```
+  **Note:** In case you execute it into a virtual server, you have to do two things:
+  *  ionic serve --external
+  * Edit the environments file and set the external IP of the VM, so your browser can redirect the requests to the proper place (otherwise will send to localhost, which is not serving it).
 * You can visit `http://localhost:8100` in your web browser to verify that the application is running.
 You should see a web interface.

 ## Tips